bkjoye/group71_spotify/index.md

 **Spotify**

 Spotify is a music service that offers audio playback over the Internet.
-It of offers a developer access (https://developer.spotify.com) that allows querying of data and manipulation of user data.
+It offers a developer access (https://developer.spotify.com) that allows querying of data and manipulation of user data.
+Users benefit from listening to the music and create playlists which can be followed by other users.
+Spotify provides access to some of the datasets and is interested in improvement of auto-generation of playlists.

 The project has two goals: